Envirometrix/PredictiveSoilMapping/main.md

 Most conventional soil maps recognized, and reported on, differences in soil properties, such as pH or organic matter, between natural soils and managed soils.
-However, it was never a common practice to name, map and characterize managed soils seperately from natural soils.
+However, it was never a common practice to name, map and characterize managed soils separately from natural soils.

 Local or national soil survey projects are of direct relevance to global soil mapping initiatives if the range of data